Seymour Kneitel: Personal life

 Kneitel was married to Ruth Fleischer, becoming Max Fleischer's son-in-law, Dave Fleischer’s nephew-in-law, and director Richard Fleischer's brother-in-law.
 He was also the nephew of musician Sammy Timberg, who wrote many of the scores for Fleischer's cartoons.
 Kneitel also had a cousin Abner Kneitel, who was the animator and assistant animator for Fleischers and Famous from 1935 to 1944.
 Abner was often credited as "Abner Matthews" in cartoons he worked on alongside Seymour.

 His son Tom Fleischer-Kneitel, an avid amateur radio operator, was the founding editor of Popular Communications magazine.
 His daughter, Virginia, headed a design and exhibition office for the Smithsonian Institution.
 Seymour's youngest son, Kenneth, a major collector of vintage material, established and ran the store 'Fandango' in New York City.
 Kenneth also designed and published many books, and worked several years for Peter Max.

 Death

-Kneitel developed heart problems early in life; he died of a heart attack on July 30, 1964, at the age of 56.
+Kneitel suffered a major heart attack in March 1941, caused by his chain smoking.
+Kneitel continued to have health problems throughout his life.
+In his 2005 book Out of the Inkwell, Richard Fleischer alleged that Paramount stratigically appointed the constantly sick Kneitel to run Famous Studios, as a way to prevent Max Fleischer from pursuing legal action against them over the loss of his studio.
+Kneitel died of a second heart attack on July 30, 1964, at the age of 56.
 Three years later, Paramount shut down the animation studio.
 Kneitel's last cartoon credit was Space Kid (1966).